the-mikedavis/SandBox/README.md

 Each subfolder is my attempts with a new language, usually starting with a hello world script and some command line operations.

+Some subfolders are for different topics.
+I have a subfolder for implementing image processing algorithms and another for trying out the phoenix framework for Elixir.

 ### Languages to Try:

 - [x] C
+- [x] C++
 - [x] Python
 - [x] Shell
 - [x] Ruby